papablus/aws-glue-data-catalog-replication-utility/README.md

 3. Light weight and dependable at scale.
 4. The implementation is fully customizable.

+### Python
+1. Automatic ongoing replication through Amazon EventBridge event using the followings AWS Glue Datacatalog events:
+- CreateTable, DeleteTable and BatchDeleteTable for "detail-type":"Glue Data Catalog Database State Change"
+- UpdateTable, CreatePartition, BatchCreatePartition, UpdatePartition, DeletePartition, BatchUpdatePartition and BatchDeletePartition for "detail-type":"Glue Data Catalog Table State Change"
+2. Large schema table replication.
+If the table schema size is bigger than 256kb, use LArgeTable strategy to replicated it
+3. Replication is done sending chunks of tables, leading to improved overall times when thousand of tables are replicated

 ## Limitations
 Following are the primary limitations:
+### Java
 1. This utility is NOT intended for real-time replication.
 Refer section [Use Case 2 - Ongoing replication](#Use-Case-2:-Ongoing-replication) to know about how to run the replication process as a scheduled job.
+2. Tables with schema size bigger than 256kb are not replicated
+3. Replication is done sending one to one events through Amazon SQS and Amazon SNS, leading to increase overall times when thousand of tables are replicated

+### Java & Python
-2. This utility is NOT intended for two-way replication between AWS Accounts.
+1. This utility is NOT intended for two-way replication between AWS Accounts.
-3. This utility does NOT attempt to resolve database and table name conflicts which may result in undesirable behavior.
+2. This utility does NOT attempt to resolve database and table name conflicts which may result in undesirable behavior.

 ## Applicable Use Cases
 ### Use Case 1: One-time replication
 To do this, you can run **GDCReplicationPlannerLambda** function using a Test event in AWS Lambda console.

-### Use Case 2: Ongoing replication
+### Use Case 2: Ongoing replication*
+JAVA
 To do this, you can create a CloudWatch Event Rule in Source Account and add **GDCReplicationPlannerLambda** as its target.
 Refer the following AWS documentation for more details:
 1. [Schedule Expressions for Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html)